Mitt Romney 2008 presidential campaign: Campaign developments 2007

 On July 4, 2007, the Romney campaign officially launched the "Mitt Mobile, A Five Brothers Bus", referring to Romney's five sons and his official campaign blog, Five Brothers.
 When asked why his sons were not fighting in Iraq, Romney replied that his sons were supporting America by riding from town to town in the "Five Brothers Bus," saying "One of the ways my sons are showing support for our nation is helping me get elected."
 Romney later apologized and said he misspoke and that there is no comparison to the sacrifice that military persons make.
 The RV, a Winnebago made in Iowa, had a large map of Iowa on the back and a Romney family portrait on the side with the label "Mitt Mobile", "A Five Brothers Bus".
 The Mitt Mobile was planned to visit all of Iowa's ninety-nine counties.
 Each county was checked off on the large map on the back of the RV once it was visited.
 On August 11, 2007, the Mitt Mobile visited Iowa's ninety-ninth county at the Ames Straw Poll.
-The Mitt Mobile is planned to also tour Florida, New Hampshire, South Carolina, and other key primary states.
+The Mitt Mobile was planned to also tour Florida, New Hampshire, South Carolina, and other key primary states.
 The Mitt Mobile has been a large success in attracting attention, and was even featured on Fox News' On the Record with Greta Van Susteren.
 Susteren interviewed Matt, Josh, and Craig Romney and toured and drove the Mitt Mobile.

 Mitt Romney surrounded by supporters during the September 2007 Milford Labor Day parade in Milford, New Hampshire.

 On August 11, 2007, Romney won the Ames Straw Poll.
 He received 31.5% of the vote at the Straw Poll.
 Mike Huckabee came in second and received 18%, a larger margin than that of George W. Bush and Steve Forbes in the 2000 election, which had a margin of 10%.
 However, by December 7, 2007, Romney had slipped behind Mike Huckabee in polls conducted nationally as well as in Iowa.